 These are not to be confused with departmental arrondissements, which subdivide the 101 French départements.
 The word "arrondissement", when applied to Paris, refers almost always to the municipal arrondissements listed below.
-The number of the arrondissement is indicated by the last two digits in most Parisian postal codes (75001 up to 75020).
 Anatolia.
+Coordinates: Definition

 Les Deux Magots.
 Les Deux Magots The "Deux Magots" inside the café Les Deux Magots (French pronunciation: [le dø maɡo]) is a famous café in the Saint-Germain-des-Prés area of Paris, France.

 It once had a reputation as the rendezvous of the literary and intellectual élite of the city.
+It is now a popular tourist destination.
+Its historical reputation is derived from the patronage of Surrealist artists, intellectuals such as Simone de Beauvoir and Jean-Paul Sartre, and young writers, such as Ernest Hemingway.
+The Deux Magots literary prize has been awarded to a French novel every year since 1933.
+Origin of the name The name originally belonged to a fabric and novelty shop at nearby 23 Rue de Buci.
 Rhodesia.
 Rhodesia (/roʊˈdiːʒə/, rə-DEE-zhə), officially the Republic of Rhodesia from 1970 to 1979, was an unrecognised state located in southern Africa during the Cold War.

 The University has about 85,000 students in its 23 schools.
 It has branch centres in Imola, Ravenna, Forlì, Cesena and Rimini and a branch center abroad in Buenos Aires.
+It also has a school of excellence named Collegio Superiore di Bologna.
 ADX Florence.
 Coordinates: The United States Penitentiary, Administrative Maximum Facility (ADX) is an American federal supermax prison for male inmates located in Fremont County, Colorado.
 It is unofficially known as ADX Florence, Florence ADMAX, Supermax, or the Alcatraz of the Rockies.
 Part of the Florence Federal Correctional Complex, which is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice, it houses the male inmates in the federal prison system who are deemed the most dangerous and in need of the tightest control.